-The Lifesaving Society's motto is “Whomsoever you see in distress, recognize in him a fellow man.”
+The Lifesaving Society's motto is “Whomsoever you see in distress, recognize in them a fellow human being.”

-The Lifesaving Society's mission is “To prevent drowning and other water-related incidents in Canada.”
+The Lifesaving Society's mission is “To prevent drowning and reduce water-related injury.”

 The Royal Life Saving Society (RLSS), which is celebrating its 125th Anniversary in 2016, was established in England in 1891.
 It is a volunteer organization and charity dedicated to the prevention of drowning, and has independent, self-governing branches active in 27 Commonwealth countries.